NikhilSharma03/Secret-Keeper/README.md

 ## Description

 Web app to store secrets and share with the world anonymously.
-- A header section with the logo.
+- A header section with the logo
-- Realtime Updates
 - Firebase Realtime Storage.